Badmotorfinger: Release and reception

 In a contemporary review for Spin, Lauren Spencer hailed Badmotorfinger as a "garden of sound" that drew on older hard rock influences without sounding "derivative".
 Entertainment Weekly critic Gina Arnold commended Soundgarden for writing more engagingly than their contemporaries, "who seldom get beyond extolling booze, girls, and cars".
 She concluded in her review that the record was more "stylishly bombastic rather than bludgeoningly bombastic.
 Tuneless heavy metal is, after all, still tuneless heavy metal, and in that department, Soundgarden are as functional as they make 'em."
 Writing for NME, Keith Cameron said that the band had found "a cool balance" between Cornell's "bluesy screams" and Thayil's "brutish riff powerplay" on Badmotorfinger, rendering the album more "stripped down, lithe and lethal" than Louder Than Love.
-Dave Hill of the The Indianapolis Star writes that the album "is, in stretches, deliciously sardonic and consistently bombastic, and its sense for metaphors is wondrous," whilst noting that "such sophisticated songwriting might be way over the heads of the kids who make up the headbanging legions."
+Dave Hill of The Indianapolis Star writes that the album "is, in stretches, deliciously sardonic and consistently bombastic, and its sense for metaphors is wondrous," whilst noting that "such sophisticated songwriting might be way over the heads of the kids who make up the headbanging legions."
 Retrospectively, AllMusic staff-writer Steve Huey deemed Badmotorfinger "heavy, challenging hard rock full of intellectual sensibility and complex band interplay", while Ann Powers of Blender commented that "Cornell strikes the perfect Jesus Christ pose on this sonic wallop".
 Robert Christgau was less enthusiastic, finding it "credible" as a metal record because of Thayil's impressive use of guitar noise, but less impressive lyrically, writing: "Chris Cornell howls on about 'lookin for the paradigm' and 'your Jesus Christ pose' (I swear, that's the good stuff)".

 At the 1992 Grammy Awards, Badmotorfinger received a nomination for Best Metal Performance.
 That same year, the album won a Northwest Area Music Award for Best Metal Album.

 It was ranked number 45 in the October 2006 issue of Guitar World on the magazine's list of the 100 greatest guitar albums of all time.
 Also, in April 2019, was ranked number 2 on Rolling Stones "50 Greatest Grunge Albums" list.

 Buzz Osborne, whose band Melvins had a massive influence on grunge, called Badmotorfinger his favorite grunge album of all time, praising its sophistication and complex structures.
 In 2010, singer Greg Puciato named "Room a Thousand Years Wide" his favorite song.

+In 2022, Pitchfork included the album on its list of "The 25 Best Grunge Albums of the '90s".